Last Updated on

 Use the following remedies if you are plagued by tooth pain and bleeding gums during pregnancy:

-Pomegranate is known to have powerful anti-bacterial properties which can be helpful in maintaining good oral health and fights well against dental plaque.
-You can take 30 ml of pomegranate juice in a cup and rinse your mouth every day to keep dental plaque at bay.
+Pomegranate is known to have powerful antibacterial properties which can be helpful in maintaining good oral health and fights well against dental plaque.
+You can take 30 ml of pomegranate juice in a cup and rinse your mouth every day to reduce the dental plaque-forming bacteria by 32%.
 It also reduces bacterial infections which can give rise to toothaches at a later stage.
 Make sure the juice is fresh, and do not add any sugar to it.
-Use it as a preventive step and you can prevent plaque build-up during pregnancy.
+It can help reduce plaque build-up during pregnancy.

 Renowned as one of the most reliable treatments for dental problems, tea tree oil can be used to address gum and teeth problems that occur during pregnancy.
 It has anti-inflammatory and antibacterial properties which makes it a highly popular choice.
 If you have inflamed gums, you can rinse your mouth with water and tea tree oil to kill microorganisms that cause the infection.
 Buy a tea tree oil of a good brand and mix four drops of this oil in around 90 ml of water.
 Rinse your mouth with this solution for best results.